 A. To access your cabin, you will need to be able to climb down a fairly steep stairway.
 There are overhead rails to grab at the bottom landings.
 While we are at anchor, you will need to be able to climb down a stairway and board the dinghy if you wish to go ashore.

-Outings & Adventures has exclusively chartered Island Windjammers’ 24 passenger tall ship Sagitta, based out of its home port of St. Maarten.
+Outings & Adventures has exclusively chartered Island Windjammers’ ALL new ship Vela, our largest tall ship with capacity for 30 guests.
 The ship is all ours!

 What makes our departure different from the other 51 weeks of the year?

 First, Outings & Adventures’ alliance with Island Windjammers is very unique.
 There is something to be said about the company one keeps and for that reason Outings & Adventures only teams up with top tour operators and hospitality industry leaders.
 Island Windjammers has a pristine reputation for an unparalleled commitment to safety and seamanship.
 Check out their reviews.

 Next, after having chosen the ideal cruising partner, Outings & Adventures then added its own touches to our exclusive departure.
 Some of the touches are still surprises, however there are many we are eager to share with you.

 • Traveling with the camaraderie of likeminded gay men